 When trying to get pregnant, sometimes you’ll try anything.
 The advice you get from friends and family may lead you in many directions.
+Plus, there are many New York fertility services to add to the confusion.
 From “just relax” to “you need a vacation”, you’ve probably heard many old wives’ tales about fertility.
-SIRM NYC Physician, Drew Tortoriello can help dispel many of those myths .
+Sher Fertility Institute New York Dr. Drew Tortoriello can help dispel many of those myths .
 We ask him about the myths and he shared his thoughts.

 Myth #1 – It’s easy for most women to get